gazebosim/gz-msgs/tutorials/install.md

 These instructions are for installing only Ignition Messages.
 If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).

-We recommend following the Binary Install instructions to get up and running as quickly and painlessly as possible.
+We recommend following the Binary Installation instructions to get up and running as quickly and painlessly as possible.

-The Source Install instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.
+The Source Installation instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.

-# Binary Install
+# Binary Installation

 ## Ubuntu